dkvc/gpkgstatus/README.md

 # gpkgstatus

+> The project is no longer updated.
+Please use [official Bodhi client](https://packages.fedoraproject.org/pkgs/bodhi/bodhi-client/) in case of any issues.

 ## Get Current Package Status from Fedora Updates System

 This program is a command-line tool for checking the status of packages on bodhi.fedoraproject.org.